-Pumps were valued at 30 June 2013 by Cound's qualified engineering staff.
+Pumps were valued at 30 June 2013 by Council's qualified engineering staff.
 The Valuation is fair value based on replacement cost less accumulated depreciation at the date of valuation and is due again in 2015/16.

-Roads were valued by at 30 June 2014 based on a condition assessment conducted by Motoney Asset Management Systems: A unit rate and effective life review conducted by Mr Bruce Berg viol highlight on Lindhe, Asset Executive for Motra Shire Council.
+Roads were valued by at 30 June 2014 based on a condition assessment conducted by Moloney Asset Management Systems: A unit rate and effective life review conducted by Mr Bruce Berg von Lindhe, Asset Executive for Mora Shire Council.
 The basis of the valuation was depreciated replacement cost.
-This asset (classis due to be re-valued again in 2016/17.
+This asset class is due to be re-valued again in 2016/17.

-(MANAGER COMMUNITY SERVICES, DAVID BOOTH) (ACTING DIRECTOR CORPORATE GOVERNANCE, DOUG SHARP)
+ITEM NO: 9.1.2 (MANAGER COMMUNITY SERVICES, DAVID BOOTH) (ACTING DIRECTOR CORPORATE GOVERNANCE, DOUG SHARP)